 Fig. 9 Submarine Internet Map from 2014

-Paleogeomorphological Method
+Paleogeomorphological Method for terrain analysis

 The paleogeomorphological method studies ancient, including buried, topography.
 It allows for the examination of the history of landscape development, the determination of stages of relief formation and sediment accumulation, the reconstruction of the sequence of changes in continental and marine conditions, and the restoration of landforms destroyed by denudation, such as planation surfaces, river valleys, and more.
 Buried topography is important for prospecting valuable minerals and conducting engineering-geological surveys, taking it into account when constructing various structures.
 It is studied using geophysical methods and drilling.
 The result of this method is a geomorphological map of the area.